(TRIM is a SATA command, UNMAP is its SCSI/ SAS analog)

-Most modern computers, even very inexpensive ones, have a solid-state drive (SSD) as their system storage device (and quite often the only one).
+Most modern computers, even very inexpensive ones, have an SSD as their system storage device (and quite often the only one).
 Such devices are faster, run silently, consume less power, and more resistant to physical shock when compared to conventional hard disk drives.

 There are two types of SSD devices which differ in their form factors: with the old 2.5" one (the same as for conventional HDDs) and a new one M.2, which looks similar to a memory plank.